 Working with Adventure Canada since 2004, Marc has transited the Northwest Passage several times and explored the east coast of Baffin Island, the west coast of Greenland, the north coast of Arctic Québec, and circumnavigated Ireland as “geologist on board”.

-He was appointed Senior Research Fellow at the University of Oxford in 2004, Fellow of the Royal Canadian Geographical Society in 2010, Vice-President (North America) of the Commission for the Geological Map of the World in 2012, Visiting Senior Scholar at Cambridge in 2019, and Visiting Professor at Oxford in 2019.
+He was appointed Senior Research Fellow at the University of Oxford in 2004, Fellow of the Royal Canadian Geographical Society in 2010, Vice-President (North America) of the Commission for the Geological Map of the World in 2012, Visiting Senior Scholar at the University of Cambridge in 2019, and Visiting Professor at the University of Oxford in 2019.
 His passion and knowledge of Arctic geology served as inspiration for a short story by Margaret Atwood (“Stone Mattress”), and his innovative work led to the publication of the circumpolar “Geological Map of the Arctic” in 2011, the “Tectonic Map of Arctic Canada” in 2015, the Geological Survey of Canada’s first-ever geological maps in Inuktitut in 2015 and 2016, the “Tectonic Map of the Arctic” in 2019, and the forthcoming Canada-3D App in 2022.

 The Royal Canadian Geographical Society recognized Marc as one of Canada’s “top 100 modern-day explorers” in 2015 and named him one of Canada’s 90 Greatest Explorers of All Time in 2020.
-He received the Geologic Mapping Award in Honour of Florence Bascom from the Geological Society of America and the Gold Medal from the Royal Canadian Geographical Society in 2016.
+He received the Geologic Mapping Award in Honor of Florence Bascom from the Geological Society of America and the Gold Medal from the Royal Canadian Geographical Society in 2016.